-20 Moreover, these figures tend to systematically underestimate the numbers of those whose in employment controlled by MNEs, as they only considered companies that are in majority foreign-owned while excluding other forms of control than ownership, so-called Non-Equity Modes (NEMs) of international production like through contract manufacturing, services outsourcing, franchising, licensing, and management contracts in global value chains (Van Klaveren et al. 2013a, Chapter 1, section 1.2).
-In for example the global value chain for clothing (garment) production direct control of major MNE buyers through FDI hardly plays any role.
-Most major clothing brands own hardly any shares in their suppliers (Van Klaveren 2016).
+Moreover, these figures tend to systematically underestimate the numbers of those whose employment is controlled by MNEs, as they only consider companies that are majority foreign-owned while excluding other forms of control than ownership, so-called Non-Equity Modes (NEMs) of international production such as through contract manufacturing, services outsourcing, franchising, licensing, and management contracts in global value chains (Van Klaveren et al. 2013a, Chapter 1, section 1.2).
+In, for example, the global value chain for clothing (garment) production direct control of major MNE buyers through FDI hardly plays a role (Van Klaveren 2016).

-21 The foreign-owned MNEs included all companies with foreign ownership, fully or partly.
+The foreign-owned MNEs included all companies with foreign ownership, fully or partly.

-22 Belgium, Czech Republic, Germany, Spain, Finland, Hungary, Netherlands, Poland, Sweden, United Kingdom.
+Belgium, Czech Republic, Germany, Spain, Finland, Hungary, Netherlands, Poland, Sweden, United Kingdom.